olehyev138/diverst-devv/docs/devops/playbooks/deployment.md

 # Deployment Playbook

+- All values required for commands are found in the secure note for the corresponding environment account.

 #### Authentication & Region

 - Retrieve AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY values for `cli-bot` from password manager & export into terminal